francisco-cocozza/my_app/README.md

 - 1.7.5
 - 1.7.8

-- This is a new feature: abc
+- This is a new feature: abcd